By: History.com Editors

-This Day In History: January 8
+This Day In History: Wilson outlines the Fourteen Points

 The Fourteen Points speech of President Woodrow Wilson was an address delivered before a joint meeting of Congress on January 8, 1918, during which Wilson outlined his vision for a stable, long-lasting peace in Europe, the Americas and the rest of the world following World War I.